Provider examples

 Asset-heavy provider pattern

-Providers that need templates, certificates, or policy bundles should ship them as an assets layer:
+Providers that need templates, certificates, or policy bundles should package them as asset bundles and mount them into the provider store:

 POLICY_ROOT: ${provider_assets}/policy

-The assets are extracted into the provider store when the runtime is materialized.
+The asset bundle is extracted into the provider store when the runtime first needs the provider.